RobustBench/robustbench.github.io/README.md

 (3) does not have an optimization loop.** Often, defenses that violate these 3 principles only make gradient-based attacks harder but do not substantially improve robustness ([Carlini et al., (2019)](https://arxiv.org/abs/1902.06705)) except those that can present concrete provable guarantees (e.g. [Cohen et al., (2019)](https://arxiv.org/abs/1902.02918)).

+## Contributions
+Contributions both to the website and [model zoo](https://github.com/RobustBench/robustbench) are very welcome, as well as any suggestions for improving the project!
+We would be happy to hear any feedback on how to make it better and more comprehensive.